-Chor Anno is a mixed choir of 32 singers, most of whom direct choirs in schools, colleges, and churches in four northwest states, Washington, Oregon, Idaho, and Wyoming.
+Chor Anno is a mixed choir of 38 singers, most of whom direct choirs in schools, colleges, and churches in Washington and Oregon.

-It was fun coming up with a name for this group and we admit it's a slight stretch with the Latin
+It was fun coming up with a name for this group and we admit it's a major stretch with the

 But here's what prompted it.

 Getting these talented people in the same room at the same time was a tall order!
 So, we settled on September for our concert weekend each year.
 With a two and one-half day retreat in August along with a Friday night and Saturday morning refresher on the

 weekend of the concerts, these amazing and determined musicians make it happen.
 We agreed that this time early